Pollokshields: History

+The area was subject to local youths causing disorder relating to fireworks in the period around Bonfire Night (5 November), to the extent that council approval was granted in 2024 for a Fireworks Control Zone (FCZ) to be issued prohibiting their use (the first of its kind in Glasgow); however, the deadline for submission of the relevant paperwork was missed.
+Although some explosives were seized by police and efforts made to clear streets of flammable debris, more widespread disorder was seen that year, including a car being set alight, rockets being fired at moving vehicles and the setting of a bonfire in the middle of Albert Drive which burned for several hours and had fireworks added to it periodically which exploded at random in the direction of residential homes.

 Education

-In and around Pollokshields are five primary schools (Pollokshields Primary on Albert Drive; Glendale Primary and Glendale Gaelic School on a shared campus located on the south edge of Pollokshields; St. Albert's Primary to the west; and the private Craigholme School for Girls on Nithsdale Road) and four secondary schools (Bellahouston Academy, located on the western edge of Pollokshields at the M77 motorway; Shawlands Academy, in the Shawlands area approximately a mile south of Pollokshields; Craigholme School Secondary on St Andrews Drive, an extension of the nursery and primary schools; and Hutchesons Grammar School, a private school with its senior school campus in Pollokshields, and its junior and pre-school campus nearby.
+In and around Pollokshields are four primary schools (Pollokshields Primary on Albert Drive; Glendale Primary and Glendale Gaelic School on a shared campus located on the south edge of Pollokshields; and St Albert's Primary on Maxwell Drive) and three secondary schools (Bellahouston Academy, located on the western edge of Pollokshields at the M77 motorway; Shawlands Academy in the Shawlands area approximately a mile south of Pollokshields; and Hutchesons Grammar School, a private school with its senior campus in Pollokshields and its junior and pre-school campus nearby).
+Craigholme School, another private institution with buildings on Nithsdale Road and St Andrews Drive, closed in 2020.

 Demographics

 Pollokshields had a total population of 27,983 as of 2015, however this referred to the wider council ward encompassing several other neighbourhoods (Crossmyloof, Craigton, Strathbungo and parts of Shawlands).

 The population is culturally diverse, with a significant Pakistani population.